openUC2/UC2-Software-GIT/GUI/RASPBERRY_PI/README.md

 ## Install and prepare RasPian
 1. Download ["Raspbian <NBR> with desktop"](https://downloads.raspberrypi.org/raspbian_latest), but without recommended software
-2. Use e.g. [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/files/latest/download) to copy onto
+2. Flash raspian onto SD card by using e.g. [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/files/latest/download) or [Etcher](https://www.balena.io/etcher/)
-3. Insert SD-card into RasPi, start -> setup country info (Germany->German->Berlin->"Use English language").
+3. *Insert SD-card* into RasPi, start -> setup country info (Germany->German->Berlin->"Use English language").
 Make sure, that your keyboard-input works as intended.
 Please find further information on how to setup RasPi on the [Official Homepage](https://www.raspberrypi.org/documentation/).
-4. Activate interfaces and configure device.
+4. *Activate interfaces* and configure device.
 In a terminal enter `sudo raspi-config`, go to *Interfacing Options* and activate [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/), the [Picam](https://www.raspberrypi.org/documentation/configuration/camera.md) and (optional) the [I2C-interface](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).
 5. (OPTIONAL:)
     If e.g. 7" Touch-Screen is used: rotating the Screen might be necessary.
 In a Terminal enter (for 2x90° rotation)
     ```